 Baby Weighing Scales

-We sell the Adam MTB digital weighing scale range, providing a premium quality baby and toddler scale that includes a hold feature to retain the weight on an easy to read LCD display, even after the baby has been removed.
+We sell Adam Equipment's MTB baby and toddler scale range, providing a premium-quality digital weighing scale that includes a hold feature to retain the weight on an easy to read LCD display, even after the baby has been removed.
 The MTB is simple to operate and allows quick startup and use with little or no training.
 An in-built memory feature can recall the last weight taken, allowing the user to focus on the child.

 Adam's baby scales are perfect for monitoring the weight of babies in paediatricians clinics, parent and baby groups, as well as in the home.